 I’m assuming you’ve figured it out, especially given the title of this post — WE GOT THE HOUSE.
 Here’s where I’d insert the wide-eyed emoji if I was texting you this news.

 That was that.
-The inspection showed some rot in places and lots of plumbing leaks, and as a popular plumber notes, those are nothing but disastrous that we didn’t think our budget wouldn’t cover.
-We had to start looking for a plumbing services company as soon as possible since we found some rat and bat infestation, all this taken under control with the help of a pest control service.
+The inspection showed some traces of mice, rot in places and lots of plumbing leaks, and as a popular plumber notes, those are nothing but disastrous that we didn’t think our budget wouldn’t cover.
+We had to start looking for a plumbing services company and rodent control as soon as possible since we found some rat and bat infestation, all this taken under control with the help of a pest control service.
 We closed on the house mid-December in the midst of holiday busyness, and construction started less than a week later.

 I’ll get into more of the details of what’s being done and post some progress pictures in the next post, but for now here are some of the before pictures from the MLS listing.